lina-boljka/lina-boljka.github.io/_pages/media.md

 <b><font color="teal">Columns/Commentaries for Finance Manager</font></b>

+* Apr/May 2023: What happenned to Ozone Hole?
 * Feb 2023: <a href="https://manager.finance.si/9008659/Kako-uporabne-so-%3E%3Edolgorocne"> How useful are "long-term" predictions?</a>
 * Nov 2022: <a href="https://manager.finance.si/9005581/Bo-v-prihodnje-vec-vdorov-hladnega-zraka-kot-do-zdaj">Will cold extremes become more frequent in the future?</a>
 * Sep 2022: <a href="https://manager.finance.si/9003787/Zakaj-so-vrocinski-valovi-vse-pogostejsi-in-zakaj-je-treba-ukrepati-takoj">Why have heat waves become more frequent and why should we take action?</a>